 The value of any property can, optionally, be displayed in the Designer in proximity to the block.
 The relative position of the display to the block is editable via the property editor.
 Properties that have an ENGINE binding are of particular interest as they reflect some internal state of the block and will update dynamically as the block executes.

+Activity Log

+Every block has the potential to record a list of activities in a fixed-size buffer.
+Initially this capability is disabled.
+It can be activated simply by editing the block’s ActivityBufferSize property, setting the value to something greater than zero.

+Contents of the log are available in the “View Internal State” popup menu on the block.
+Activities that are logged include:

+RESET – marks a reset action on the block

+STATE – records an internal block state change

+port – records data propagated on the named output port

+Additional activites may be available on specific classes of blocks.

 Property Editor

 Whenever a block is selected, an editor for its properties appears in a Designer (Wicket) window.
 The editor displays read-only block attributes, and then a panel for each custom property.
 When edited, the block properties are immediately transmitted to the Gateway.